 - Holiday Toy Drummers march to their own beat while drumming up smiles wherever they go

 There’s also the Disney ¡Viva Navidad!
 Street Party, which has the Three Caballeros hosting a party with live music and dancers.
 That take place in Paradise Gardens Park.
 It is one of the strangest parades Disney puts on but is a hoot and a must-see!

 We’ve watched a good amount of the live music and recommend at least catching a few shows if you’re in California Adventure.
 All of the bands are talented and worth seeing.
 The whole atmosphere is very World Showcase-esque, with energy and stages all over the area.

 Festival of Holidays is a special reason to gorge on mass amounts of food.
 The festival is home to eight different food marketplaces, as well as a number of other specialty items throughout the park.
-We’ve already covered all of the menus here!
-DCA has other items available, as well, that you can find here.
+Here’s a look at the menus!

 As a whole, I was impressed with what California Adventure offered.
 I thought it was different enough from Disneyland to make it worthwhile and it was so nice to have a bunch of live entertainment back inside of the park!
 Where as Disneyland stands out because of the beautiful decorations and feeling, DCA stands out thanks to the live music and food.
 Spend the day eating and listening, it’ll make for a lovely, holiday-filled day!

 What do you think of Disney California Adventure at Christmas time?
 Let us know in the comments below!
 Planning a trip to Disneyland?
 Check out our Planning Guide here.
+Looking for discounted tickets?
+Check out this site!
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!